andressadotpy/andressadotpy.github.io/_posts/2020-04-06-understanding-oop-part-1.md

 This post was very theoretical and full of concepts but I do believe that understanding all of this is essential to create well written Classes.
 Here we talked a lot about how is the process of thinking an Object-Oriented Software.
-We didn't write any code (yet), but I hope that when you were reading, you were thinking about how to improve your applications and apply this concepts better when writing a Software.
+We didn't write any code, but I hope that when you were reading, you were thinking about how to improve your applications and apply this concepts better when writing a Software.

-In the next posts I will be talking about **relationship** between objects (Inheritance, Composition, Association and Aggregation) with examples in Python.